 As the dependency of businesses on computers has increased over the years, so has the sophistication of ransomware attacks.
-Like the name suggests, ransomware is a file-locking malware that essentially holds data hostage, demanding a ransom for its release.
+As the name suggests, ransomware is a file-locking malware that essentially holds data hostage, demanding a ransom for its release.
 Backing up your information is essential -- save 50% on 2 TB of cloud backup with our sponsor, IDrive!
 That's less than $35 for the first year!

 In recent years, the impact of these attacks has dramatically increased.